How animal movement influences wildlife-vehicle collision risk: a mathematical framework for range-resident species: Discussion

 Similarly, our framework describes incoming traffic as a time point process, neglecting the time vehicles spend on the road, and treats roads as simple linear features.
-In the stationary regime, the effect of the animal movement behavior on the collision times is solely determined by the animal range distribution evaluated at the road location.
-From an applied point of view, this result makes it possible to extend this model to more complex road networks, provided the integral of the animal range distribution over the road network can still be performed.
-Relaxing the assumption of traffic as a time point process is more challenging, and its validity should be tested using simulations that resolve vehicle trajectories \cite{Hels2001, benard_integration_2024}.
+In the stationary regime, the effect of animal movement behavior on collision times is determined solely by the animal's range distribution evaluated at the road location.
+From an applied point of view, this result allows extending this model to more complex road networks, provided the integral of the animal range distribution over the network can still be computed.
+However, assuming that traffic is a point process neglects vehicle dynamics along the road.
+Instead, driver reactions, such as braking or perception-reaction delays, and external factors like speed limitations, are all aggregated into a phenomenological parameter, $q$, that represents the conditional probability of collision conditional on spatiotemporal animal-vehicle overlap.
+This approximation is essential to ensure mathematical tractability, but it eliminates many of the mechanistic processes responsible for collision outcomes.
+Relaxing this point-process assumption is challenging, and its validity should be tested through simulations that resolve vehicle trajectories \citep{Hels2001, benard_integration_2024}.
+Such trajectory-based approaches would allow these processes to be modeled more mechanistically, reducing the need to subsume them into $q$ and clarifying the conditions under which the point process approximation remains appropriate.